Your data privacy strategy and your employees

 That means your employees actions present (by far) the biggest risk of a data breach, and all the fines and problems that come along with it.

 If you are a business owner or DPO, you are probably familiar with new privacy regulations and the risks and cost of non-compliance.
+You may have even drafted a data privacy strategy.

 But what about your team?